Types of Physical Therapy Treatments

 Phonophoresis, meanwhile, is a technique which uses ultrasound to enhance the delivery of topical medications, such as xylocaine and cortisone.

-Physical therapists use low-level lasers to generate wavelengths of light which stimulate healing.
-In addition to helping treat inflammation, pain and muscle fatigue, laser therapy can also be used to reduce discomfort during manual joint manipulation.
+Physical therapists use low-level lasers to generate wavelengths of light, which stimulate healing.
+In addition to helping treat inflammation, pain, and muscle fatigue, laser therapy can reduce discomfort during manual joint manipulation.

 Also known as ESTIM, this technique involves the application of electrical stimulation to cause otherwise-dormant muscles to contract.
 Following traumatic injuries and certain types of surgery, ESTIM can help restore function and movement.
 Electrical currents can also be used at low levels for pain reduction.